 mangowc is described as 'Wayland compositor base wlroots and scenefx(dwm but wayland)' and is a wayland compositor in the os & utilities category.
 There are more than 50 alternatives to mangowc for a variety of platforms, including Linux, BSD, Wayland, Mac and Windows apps.
 The best mangowc alternative is Hyprland, which is both free and Open Source.
-Other great apps like mangowc are niri, i3, GlazeWM and Sway.
+Other great apps like mangowc are niri, Sway, GlazeWM and i3.

 wmii is a small, dynamic window manager for X11.
 It is scriptable, has a 9p filesystem interface and supports classic and tiling (acme-like) window management.
 It aims to maintain a small and clean (read hackable and beautiful) codebase.